CC0 1.0 Universal (CC0 1.0) Public Domain Dedication

 Which music incipits to enter depends on the kind of music.
 Best practice for instrumental music is to enter incipits for the violin or the highest part.
 For vocal music, enter the highest voice plus the first violin or the highest instrumental part.

-If the music is written for a transposing instrument, notate the incipit at sounding pitch.
+If the instrument is a transposing instrument, you may enter it at notated pitch or at sounding pitch.

 Notation abbreviations, such as tremolo, slash, etc., must be written out in full using the actual notation.